Promo code SPRING2022 will be automatically applied at checkout!

 3) Maintain a Healthy BMI

 Body mass index is a measure of body fat based on height and weight that applies to adult men and women.
-According to the American Diabetes Association, being overweight not only raises your risk for type 2 diabetes but also of heart disease and stroke.
+According to the American Diabetes Association, being overweight not only raises your risk for type 2 diabetes but also for heart disease and stroke.
 Even a small amount of weight loss can make a big difference.

 4) Reduce Alcohol Intake